 Oh, and let’s not forget the random collection of shoes along the entry wall.
 Hoang claimed to see some “geisha shoes,” but I have no idea how accurate that claim was…

-For I was too busy looking for the… Myserious Mummy Hand!
+For I was too busy looking for the… Mysterious Mummy Hand!

 Let’s turn to the Bill’s website for their entire explanation of the museum: “You can still visit the original museum upstairs, which includes butterflies from around the world, ancient artifacts, and….THE MYSTERIOUS MUMMY’S HAND!!!”

 Hm.
 That’s not much help.
 I know that back in the day these wealthy educated types liked to put together little natural history museums.
 There are several similar ones around the state.
-Joseph Steward’s Museum of Curiosities in Hartford’s Old State House springs first to mind (CTMQ Visit here), but there are other, lesser-known ones like the C.H.
-Pease Museum of Natural History in North Canaan (Yeah, been there too.)
-The latter one is housed in a dormer space of a small town library.
+Joseph Steward’s Museum of Curiosities in Hartford’s Old State House springs first to mind, but there are other, lesser-known ones like the C.H.
+Pease Museum of Natural History in North Canaan The latter one is housed in a dormer space of a small town library.

 Back to the Bill, there is another display case full of random artifacts like nautilus shells and desiccated sea stars.
 But then…

 Honestly, it looks just like the Monkey Paw found at the aforementioned Steward Museum of Curiosities in Hartford.
 It’s jet black and crumbling.
 The attendant sign says, “Hand from mummy, tombs of the kings, Thebes.”

 Okay then.
 Mysterious!